Oakley Sound Systems FAQ

 My Oakley DIY project doesn't work, what then?

-Join the Oakley Sound Forum which is hosted at Muffwiggler.com.
-Then after checking that your question hasn't been answered you can post to the list for advice.
-Both Paul and Tony, and many other builders of Oakley equipment, are present on the forum and should be able to help.
+Join the Oakley Sound Forum which is hosted at ModWiggler.com.
+Then after checking that your question hasn't already been answered you can post to the list for advice.
+I, and many other builders of Oakley equipment, are present on the forum and should be able to help.

-Please do not contact either Paul Darlow or Tony Allgood directly regarding building problems or generalised parts enquiries.
-Neither of us are able to help on an individual basis due to lack of time.
-All enquiries for help should come through the Oakley Sound Forum.
+Please do not contact me directly regarding building problems or generalised parts enquiries.
+All enquiries for help should be made through the Oakley Sound Forum.

-If you still can't get the completed and undamaged module going, you can send it back to Oakley Sound to fix.
-You will have to pay for postage both ways, any parts required and Tony's time at 25GBP per hour.
-Please contact Tony Allgood to organise your personalised 'Get you working' service.
+If you still can't get the completed and undamaged module going and you are in the UK, you may be able to send it to Oakley Sound to fix.
+You will have to pay for postage both ways, any parts required and my time at 25GBP per hour.
+Please contact me, Tony Allgood, to organise your personalised 'Get you working' service.
+Due to relatively recent changes to customs rules I am no longer able to offer my repair services to people living outside the UK.

 Are all your boards lead-free?

-All boards are RoHS compliant, which means they do not contain lead.
+All boards are RoHS compliant, which means they do not contain lead (Pb) .
 All boards can be soldered with either lead free solder or lead based solder.
+The boards are finished using a lead free HASL process.

 What sort of solder should I use?